emqx/eip/active/0028-durable-shared-subscriptions.md

 #### Shared Subscription Borrower

-Borrower is the entity within the Agent responsible for a single shared subscription.
+Borrower is the entity within the Agent.
+It is responsible for a single shared subscription.
 It talks to the Leader, receives streams for subscription, and reports stream consumption progress.

 It is important, that the Borrowers within the session's Agent are isolated from each other and are _not identified_ by the group ID + topic filter.
 In case of quick unsubscribe/subscribe sequence, there may be multiple Borrowers within the same Agent talking to the same Leader.
 One connecting to the Leader and the other ones finalizing the previous subscriptions.